 This show provides examples of:

 - Colour Coded Multiplayer: The first two seasons had one red team and one yellow team, their shirts colored accordingly.
-In season 3, the families in the audience wear matching colored shirts; they wear either red, blue, orange, or green.
+In Season 3, the families in the audience wear matching colored shirts; they wear either red, blue, orange, green, or yellow.